Donald Trump is planning a Memorial Day weekend visit with one of his favorite constituencies: bikers.

 Motorcycles have played a prominent role in national politics in the past year.

 In early June 2015, days before Trump announced his run, Iowa Senator Joni Ernst hosted a "Roast & Ride" that attracted presidential hopefuls to the state that holds the nation's first nominating contest.
-Wisconsin Gov. Scott Walker, a rider who had made early investments of time and money in the state, was considered the favorite in the GOP presidential race at the time.
+Wisconsin Governor Scott Walker, a Harley-Davidson rider who had made early investments of time and money in the state, was considered a favorite in the Republican presidential race at the time.